SunderlandLab/oxidizable-pfas-precursor-inference/README.md

 value of the MDL or any number between 0 and the MDL.

 # Output
-The output samples are saved as binary format specified by Numpy (.npy) and contain values of log10 of the precursor concentrations.
-Precursors in the output file are index in python by column according to the order specified in lines 42-43 of lib.py
+The output samples are saved as a collection of tables in csv format and contain samples of the posterior precursor concentrations and log10 precursor concentrations, prior precursor concentrations, along with the posterior and prior predictive distributions.
+This output can be read by your data analysis and plotting pipeline of choice (e.g. pandas + seaborn).

 # Example data
-Three datasets are provided as examples
+Three datasets are provided as examples <em>Note: lining up the priors used in these papers with the current code is in progress.</em>
 * 'Ruyle_Houts_AFFF_stocks.csv' which contains TOP assay data from ECF and fluorotelomer AFFF reported by [Ruyle et al. 2021a](http://dx.doi.org/10.1021/acs.estlett.0c00798) and [Houtz et al. 2013](https://doi.org/10.1021/es4018877).